I'm a Trauma Survivor Who's Thriving & You Can Be Too!

 They coped and parented me the same way their parents learned to cope and parent.
 They did the best they could.
 This is not to say that getting in touch with your anger and grief for what you went though is not necessary.
 On the contrary, I have found that we absolutely must fully experience our anger toward those who hurt us and grieve the losses we experienced in childhood and as an adult as result of being traumatized in order to fully heal.
 What I highly recommend is doing it with a trauma based therapist.

-The good news is that recovery from your struggle with food, weight and your body caused by childhood PTSD is possible because it has happened to me!
+The good news is that recovery from your struggle with anxiety, depression, addiction, food, weight and your body caused by childhood PTSD is possible because it has happened to me!

-The War With Food, My Body and My Weight Is Finally OVER
+The Decades Long War With Anxiety, Addiction, Food & Weight Is Finally

 It Can Be Over For You Too!